 Fume Hoods

 When handling potentially toxic or noxious materials, it is important to consider environmental and personnel safety during the process.
-Many toxic agents produce fumes or may produce aerosols during the course of testing.
+Many toxic agents produce fumes or may produce aerosols during testing.
 While inhalation may not be a problem with some substances, others can cause serious illness, injury, infection, or inflammation to laboratory personnel.
-In order to prevent accidental exposure to toxic fumes, all material science labs should be equipped with one or more fume hoods.
+Therefore, to prevent accidental exposure to toxic fumes, all material science labs should be equipped with one or more fume hoods.

-Fume hoods draw toxic fumes and vapors away from the work area, instead drawing the polluted air away and through a series of filters to remove the toxins that are present.
-Fume hoods provide an isolated area for researchers to handle toxic materials and help to ensure fumes do not accumulate in the work area, in the larger facility, or in the environment surrounding the lab.
+Fume hoods draw toxic fumes and vapors away from the work area.
+They draw the polluted air away and through a series of filters to remove the toxins present.
+Fume hoods provide an isolated area for researchers to handle toxic materials.
+They help to ensure fumes do not accumulate in the work area, the larger facility, or the environment surrounding the lab.

 Microscope Tables

 In order to study the molecular and chemical properties of samples, material science and engineering labs are often equipped with high-powered microscopes.
-Microscopy requires a certain degree of precisions and stillness, which can be difficult to come across in a busy laboratory environment.
+Microscopy requires a certain degree of precision and stillness.
+This can be difficult to achieve in a busy laboratory environment.

-Microscope tables offer a permanent storage solution for these delicate instruments, and ensure they are readily available at a workstation whenever needed by a member of the team.
-Microscope tables help to keep microscopes and other equipment safe and secure while aiding in the comfortable use of the tools for the purposes of examining material samples.
+Microscope tables offer a permanent storage solution for delicate instruments.
+They ensure these instruments are readily available at a workstation whenever needed by a team member.
+Moreover, microscope tables help to keep microscopes and other equipment safe and secure.
+They aid in the comfortable use of the tools for examining material samples.
 Our microscope tables can be custom configured to suit the needs of your facility and are designed with anti-vibration features to help ensure the accuracy of your work.

 Workstations